The COSINE-100 Liquid Scintillator Veto System: Background Fit

 \section{Background Fit}

-Once the calibration and resolution are estimated, the LS background can be modeled with a full spectrum fit.
-The Geant4~\cite{geant,geant_2} simulated spectrum consists of components from crystals, PMTs, the LS itself and other external components.
+Once the calibration and resolution have been determined, we model the liquid scintillator background by fitting the full energy range with a simulated energy spectrum.
+The Geant4~\cite{geant,geant_2} simulated spectrum consists of components from the NaI(Tl) detectors, PMTs, the LS itself, and other external components, such as the detector shielding structure.
 Each component is simulated separately.
-Since the LS is currently being used in the passive mode, a selection must be applied to identify only the events depositing energy in at least one crystal.
+For the dataset used in this analysis the LS veto operated in a passive trigger mode, only recording an event when triggered by an energy deposition in an NaI(Tl) detector.
+Thus, a cut must be applied to the simulated events to select identify only events that deposit energy in at least one crystal.

-The fitting is done with a standard likelihood fit, taking into consideration various simulated spectra and statistical uncertainties in data.
-Only the energy region between 500-3000 keV is fitted, since the resolution was estimated uniquely for the higher energies.
+The fit is performed via the method of maximum likelihood, taking into consideration the simulated spectra from both internal and external backgrounds~\cite{COSINE_background}, as well as the statistical uncertainties of the data.
+Only the energy region between 500-3000 keV is fitted, as the resolution was estimated exclusively for these higher energies.

-The fit considers initial estimation of the background levels, which are given in~\cite{COSINE_background}.
-The exception for that is the $^{40}$K in the LS.
-We compare that component with recent measurements.
-Only 100 hours of data are used in the fit, to avoid spectral changes due to gain drift.
-The fitted simulation spectra can be seen in Fig.~\ref{fig:MCfit}, while the background levels are given in Table~\ref{tab:backgroundFit}.